Wenchao-M/SAGE/README.md

 # SAGE
-0fficial implementation of paper "Stratified Avatar Generation from Sparse Observations"
+Official implementation of paper "Stratified Avatar Generation from Sparse Observations"

+Code will be released before June 10.